ASCTech/asc_install/TestCases/asc_news.md

 2. As Content Manager go to Administration > Structure > Taxonomy from menu.
-    Add several term to each of the news vocabularies.
+    Add several terms to each of the news vocabularies.
     +   Site should have 3 vocabularies for news, and allow Content Managers and site administrators to add terms from the Taxonomy menu.
     +   Site Admins and Content Managers should be able to rename vocabularies.